MicrosoftDocs/learn/learn-pr/azure-devops/create-a-release-management-workflow/includes/2-design-release-management-workflow.md

 **Mara:** You raise a good point.
 DevOps is really about automating repetitive and error-prone tasks.
 There are times when human intervention is still necessary, for example, when gaining approval from management before we release new features.

 **Mara:** As we gain experience with our automated deployments, we can automate more of our manual steps to speed up the process.
-For example, perhaps we can automate additional quality checks in the test stage so Amita doesn't have to approve each build.
+For example, perhaps we can automate additional quality checks in the _Test_ stage so Amita doesn't have to approve each build.

 **Tim:** Sounds great.
 Let's go with this plan for now and see how we can speed things up later.